 - Demonstrated commitment to serve the worldwide community (10%)

-This category recognizes the contribution of the nominee to international programmes and bodies.
+This category recognizes the contribution of the nominee to international programmes and bodies as a representative of the Antarctic research and/or policy community.
 The selection committee will also consider presentations of research and educational materials through international networks, and participation in public discussions.
 Differences in opportunities for international travel are considered.

-- Commitment to the global impact of Antarctic science (5%)
+- Commitment to the global impact of Antarctic science and/or policy (5%)

 Nominees are recognized for advancing understanding of the significance of Antarctic research and/or policy around the world.
 Examples of activities are: outreach to people in different regions that may not have Antarctic research programmes, and in different scholarly and policy arenas that are not involved in Antarctic research or policy.